locationtech/geogig/README.md

 Project Lead: [Gabriel Roldan](https://github.com/groldan)

-Status: A 1.0-beta1 version has been released and it is available for download, with a full commandline interface to import data and work with repositories.
+Status: A 1.0-RC4 version has been released and it is available for download, with a full commandline interface to import data and work with repositories.

-The build is actively monitored at [Boundlessgeo Jenkins Build Server](http://ares.boundlessgeo.com/jenkins/view/geogig/).
+The build is actively monitored at [LocationTech Build Server](https://hudson.locationtech.org/geogig/).

 License
 -------